luisott/palma-ui/src/docs/README.md

 ## Usage

 `import {Button} from "palma-ui"`

-You can import only the components you need to minimize bundle size.
-More information [here](https://material-ui.com/guides/minimizing-bundle-size)

 ### Add your own material theme (optional)
 This library can be themed using material ui themes.
 At the root component of your application do: